-The U.S. Food and Drug Administration's Center for Devices and Radiological Health Consumer Update on Mobile Phones:
+The U.S. Food and Drug

+Administration's Center for Devices and Radiological Health Consumer Update on Mobile Phones:

-1. Do wireless phones pose a health hazard?
+Do wireless phones pose a health hazard?

 The available scientific evidence does not show that any health problems are associated with using wireless phones.
 There is no proof, however, that wireless phones are absolutely safe.
 Wireless phones emit low levels of Radio Frequency (RF) energy in the microwave range while being used.
-They also emit very low levels of RF when in standby mode.
+They also emit very low levels of RF when in idle mode.
 Whereas high levels of RF can produce health effects (by heating tissue), exposure to low level RF that does not produce heating effects causes no known adverse health effects.
 Many studies of low level RF exposures have not found any biological effects.
 Some studies have suggested that some biological effects may occur, but such findings have not been confirmed by additional research.
-In some cases, other researchers have had difficulty in reproducing those studies, or in determining the reasons for inconsistent results.
+In some cases, other researchers have had difficulty in reproducing those studies, or in determining the reasons for inconsistent results of wireless phones to notify users of the health hazard and to repair, replace, or recall the phones so that the hazard no longer exists.